hommg/Simon/README.md

 implements the 1-Player mode of the game.

-The project directions, as well as a pdf from a 2002 release of the game are included in the repository for reference.
+The project directions, as well as a pdf from a 2002 release of the game, are included in the repository for reference.

 This interpretation of those two sources contains four activites (with the fourth, and final, activity listed in the comments above):